BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 In most circumstances, the MUR's authority is consistent with the requirements for PIV identity accounts for PIV-eligible agency personnel.
 Agencies will also typically include PIV-ineligible users within their MUR in order to authoritatively operate ILM for their IdPs and resources.

-The MUR should use its own identifiers for specific users to avoid collisions and facilitate identity resolution and probabalistic matching when separate identity records for a single human user are aggregated.
+The MUR should use its own identifiers for specific users to avoid collisions and facilitate identity resolution and probabilistic matching when separate identity records for a single human user are aggregated.
 Ideally, MUR identifiers are not human readable.

 Importantly, the syncing of status performed by an ILM capability between a specific user's PIV identity account in the MUR and the user's managed IdP subscriber account for a derived PIV meets the requirement to check PIV identity account status per federated transaction by NIST SP 800-157-1 and NIST SP 800-217.
 The active syncing of PIV status is called "coupling" in these requirements.